 It was around 500 BCE that turmeric emerged as an important part of Ayurvedic medicine.
 Ayurveda is an ancient Indian system of natural healing that is still practiced today.
 Ayurveda translates to “science of life”– ayur meaning “life” and vedameaning “science or knowledge.”
 Inhaling fumes from burning turmeric was said to alleviate congestion, turmeric juice aided with the healing of wounds and bruises, and turmeric paste was applied to all sorts of skin conditions – from smallpox and chicken pox to blemishes and shingles.

-Dry it: Dried turmeric powder will keep longer than the fresh roots.
-If you prefer keeping turmeric powder on hand, you can make your own.
+Dry it: The dried powder will keep longer than the fresh roots.
+If you prefer keeping the powder on hand, you can make your own.
 Head over here to find out how.

 Cooking with turmeric: You can use fresh turmeric in place of powdered in recipes.
-Substitute a one inch piece of turmeric for one teaspoon of ground turmeric.
+Substitute a one inch piece of turmeric for one teaspoon of the ground spice.
 You’ll want to grate it finely for most recipes.
-One of the easiest ways to incorporate turmeric into your diet is to simply toss a piece of the fresh root into a smoothie.
+One of the easiest ways to incorporate this healthy spice into your diet is to simply toss a piece of the fresh root into a smoothie.
 A one inch piece will do nicely; add more if you’re especially fond of the flavor it brings.

 Golden milk [Fresh Bites Daily]